gruntjs/grunt-contrib/docs/copy.md

 ##### basePath ```string```

-This option adjusts copied filenames to be relative to provided path.
+This option adjusts copied filenames to be relative to provided path (or array of paths).

 ##### stripString ```string```